Artikel in Massage Magazine – de Wai Kruh

 From Daily Life to the Massage Mat

-In Step 1 of the book, you explore how herbs can be integrated both inside and outside the treatment room.
+In Step 1 of Deepening Your Thai Massage, you are invited to explore how herbs can become part of your practice — both on and off the mat.

 Herbal Tea for Digestive Balance